STEM Books for 3rd Graders

 How do STEM books for 3rd graders build both literacy and critical thinking?

-STEM books for 3rd graders introduce specialised vocabulary – words like “hypothesis,” “circuit,” and “algorithm” – inside stories about experiments, inventions, and problem-solving that demand careful reading.
+STEM books for 3rd graders introduce specialized vocabulary – words like “hypothesis,” “circuit,” and “algorithm” – inside stories about experiments, inventions, and problem-solving that demand careful reading.
 The NCTE stresses that nonfiction and informational reading across all grade levels strengthens analytical thinking and content literacy.
 Because third graders are shifting from decoding to reading for meaning, STEM picture books for third grade give them real reasons to read closely and think critically.
 On Bookbot, STEM titles are available on the website, with many free to read.

 Why are STEM books for 7 year olds useful alongside classroom science and math?